Pradhan Mantri Jan Dhan Yojana: Performance

 On 20 January 2015, the scheme entered the Guinness Book of World Records, setting a new record for 'The most bank accounts opened in one week'.

 The balances in Jan Dhan accounts rose by more than ₹270 billion between 9 November 2016 and 23 November 2016.
 1.9 million householders have availed of the overdraft facility of ₹2.56 billion by May 2016.
 Uttar Pradesh and West Bengal have 29% of the total deposits under the scheme, whereas Kerala and Goa became the first states in the country to have at least one basic bank account in every household.

 The total number of account holders stood at 294.8 million, including 176.1 million account holders from rural and semi-urban branches.
 A total of 227 million RuPay cards have been issued by National Payments Corporation of India (NPCI) till August 2017.
 The amount of deposits rose to ₹656.97 billion by August 2017.

 According to various studies, "Beyond enabling account ownership and the use of financial services, the PMJDY also facilitated financial inclusion for a variety of demographics.
 While the program has made significant headway towards genuine financial inclusion, it is clear that improving policy communication, widening and deepening progress in low-income states, and ironing out the kinks in the bank-agent model will be crucial if these hard-fought gains are to prove sustainable."
 At least 300 million new families have got Jan Dhan accounts in which almost ₹650 billion have been deposited, Prime Minister Narendra Modi said on 28 August 2017, on the eve of the third anniversary of the scheme.

 As of January 27, 2021, a total number of 417.5 million accounts have been opened under the Pradhan Mantri Jan Dhan Yojana (PMJDY), out of which 359.6 million accounts are operative.

+According to the World Bank’s Spring 2025 Poverty and Equity Brief, approximately 171 million people in India moved out of extreme poverty between 2011 and 2023, with the poverty rate declining from 16.2% to 2.3% based on the international poverty line of $2.15 per day.
+The report stated sustained economic growth along with targeted government initiatives, including the Pradhan Mantri Jan Dhan Yojana (PMJDY), as key contributors to this progress.
+PMJDY significantly expanded financial inclusion by facilitating the opening of over 550 million bank accounts.
+These accounts were linked to the Aadhaar digital ID system and mobile numbers, forming the JAM trinity (Jan Dhan-Aadhaar-Mobile), which enabled efficient and transparent delivery of government subsidies and welfare benefits.
+As of March 2023, the Direct Benefit Transfer (DBT) mechanism, supported by Jan Dhan accounts, had saved the government approximately ₹3.48 lakh crore, or around USD$4.19 billion, in leakages.